 Minor S&R can be broken whereas strong S&R may stop the prices to move in the ongoing direction and cause reversals.

 Reliability of Support and Resistance

-One should remember that the S&R lines only indicates possibility of reversal of prices.
+One should remember that the S&R lines only indicate the possibility of reversal of prices.

 This by no means should be taken for granted.

 Like any other indicators of technical analysis, one should analyze the possibility of an event occurring based on the price patterns in terms of probability.

 Thus one should keep the first rule of technical analysis in perspective which is: “History tends to repeat itself” and so will the S&R levels.